JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 end
 ```

-It is also perfectly fine to have multiple modules per file.
+It is also possible to have multiple modules in a file.

 ```julia
 module MyModule1